solarslurpi/GrowBuddies/docs/tasmota.md

 Two commands, `i2cscan` and `i2cdevice` are extremely helpful in determining if the software and wiring are correct.

 ### i2cscan
 `i2cscan` is an extremely useful command.
-Executing `i2cscan` from the console is useful to show you if the i2c sensor is wired correctly.
+Executing `i2cscan` from the console is useful to **show you if the i2c sensor is wired correctly**.
 It is useful right after an install to see if the wiring to the ESP286 is correct.
 ```
 21:41:54.158 CMD: i2cscan
 21:41:54.179 MQT: growbuddy/snifferbuddy/RESULT = {"I2CScan":"Device(s) found at 0x62"}